cidneyhamilton/LudumDare48/VoiceActorScript.md

 **Regan**: What is this?
 Does thou seek to drive me mad?
 [Regan013]

-**Eliza**: Nay, my lord, thy downfall would lack sweetness. / Should thouh forget what ledst thee to this place.
+**Eliza**: Nay, my lord, thy downfall would lack sweetness. / Should thou forget what ledst thee to this place.
 [Eliza019]

 **Eliza**: Now come and lead thine army to its ruin. / Led by a man not yet of woman born.
 [Eliza020]